How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 - May require refund if circumstances aren't suitable

-For those seeking more personalised attention with faster service than NHS, private clinics offer middle-ground options.
+For those seeking more personalised attention with faster service than public healthcare, private clinics offer excellent options throughout Spain and Europe.

 How it works: